brainstorm/esp-modbus-power-meter/README.md

 ## ✋ How can you contribute?

 1. Review your own power meter's manual and find the register(s) listing.
-3. Come up with a way to share this codebase with other third party (custom) ModBus power meter definitions and submit a pullrequest with [CID characteristics like mine here](https://github.com/brainstorm/yigedianqi-modbus/blob/f6a4d453bac206fb2ed3160085f9e9adee2a0960/src/app_modbus.c#L120-L161).
+1. Submit a pullrequest with a CID table for your meter (**see include/cid_tables.h**)
-4. Code review, audit and clean my messy code, specially the use of global variables and **substitute it with proper FreeRTOS queues, semaphores and mutexes instead**.
+1. Code review, audit and clean my messy code, specially the use of global variables and **substitute it with proper FreeRTOS queues, semaphores and mutexes instead**.

 ## 🌀 Random notes